 Sunday after church, my sister in law texted me that a man was waiting to speak to me.
 I met him in my office and asked how I could help.
 “I know that I need to get right with the Lord,” he said.
 It’s not everyday that an opportunity to share the gospel is so open!
 At the same time, I wanted to know what circumstances led him to our church that morning.

 He explained that he had been walking the night before when a woman stopped him.
 She knew him, but he didn’t immediately recognize her.
 “The Lord told me to tell you something,” she said.
 While he wanted to continue walking, she was persistent.
 While the man didn’t use this terminology, it was apparent that this woman shared the gospel.

 The man left a little shaken, but proceeded home.
 By the time he woke up the next morning, the Holy Spirit had convicted him of his need to know God.
-He hoped on his bicycle and rode to the first church he could find.
+He hopped on his bicycle and rode to the first church he could find.